Scalable learning of macroscopic stochastic dynamics: METHODOLOGY

 In our setting, however, $\bz_{t+\delta t, \mathcal{I}}$ is not obtained by evolving the full system by $\delta t$.
 Instead, it results from a partial evolution over a localized spatial patch.
 To account for this, we adapt the SDE loss as follows:

-The only difference between $\mathcal{L}$ and $\mathcal{L}_p$ is that we multiply a coefficient $K$ to the diffusion term in $\mathcal{L}_p$.
+The only difference between $\mathcal{L}$ and $\mathcal{L}_p$ is that the covariance term in $\mathcal{L}_p$ is multiplied by a factor $K$, where $K$ denotes the number of patches introduced earlier.
 We can interpret the influence of $K$ qualitatively.
-Since $K>1$ scales the diffusion term, $K$ will reduce the magnitude of the diffusion term.
+The factor $K$ in the loss compensates for the additional stochasticity, leading to a smaller learned diffusion term.
 During the data generation of $\bx_{t+\delta t, \mathcal{I}}$ from $\bx_t$, we introduce additional randomness by performing partial evolution.
-Therefore, in the identification of macroscopic dynamics, we multiply the diffusion term by $K$ to correct for the extra stochasticity.
+Therefore, in the derivation of macroscopic dynamics, we multiply the diffusion term by $K$ to correct for the extra stochasticity.

 To learn the macroscopic dynamics, we parametrize both $\bmu$ and $\bSigma$ with neural networks, denoted by $\bmu_{\btheta}$ and $\bSigma_{\btheta}$, respectively.
 The training objective is given by the loss function: